-240 Business and Government [AR]
+240 Business and Government

 This course examines the historical roots and the current contours of the business-government relationship.
 While the focus is on Canada, conditions in other advanced capitalist states are also considered.
-Topics include: the mechanisms of business power; state intervention in the modern economy; the micro-politics of business; and state policies affecting business interests.
+Topics include the mechanisms of business power; state intervention in the modern economy; the micro-politics of business; and state policies affecting business interests.
 Six credits.
-Not offered 2009-2010.